How to Sum Multiple Excel Rows?

 Close the bracket and hit the enter key to get the total.

 Select the cell E1 cell.

-Hold Ctrl + Shift key together first press left arrow to select the complete row then, by holding Ctrl + Shift key together press Down Arrow to select the complete column.
+Hold Ctrl + Shift key together; first press the left arrow to select the complete row then, by holding Ctrl + Shift key together, press Down Arrow to select the complete column.